TheCongaGuy/TheCongaGuy/README.md

 - 👀 I’m interested in Machine Learning, Back End Development, Optimization and Time Wasting Puzzles
 - 🌱 I’m currently learning Software Design Principles, Web Development, and the History of Computer Science
 - 🐯 I'm enrolled at WSU (Go Cougs!) as a sophmore, going for my BS in Computer Science
-- 🐺 Ironically my sister just got accepted to UW (Screw The Huskies!) so there is a little sibling rivalry there

 <!---
 TheCongaGuy/TheCongaGuy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.